 Maintain Your Landscaping to Get Rid of Mosquitoes

 Overgrown bushes, high weeds, and tall grass are the perfect hiding places for mosquitoes.
-For this reason, it is important to mow the lawn routinely and regularly trim the bushes.
-A lawn service can be extremely beneficial when it comes to controlling and getting rid of mosquitoes in your yard, because along with the large areas of your lawn, they will properly care for the hidden areas as well, such as trimming under bushes (which helps them dry properly).
+For this reason, it is important to mow the lawn and trim the bushes routinely.
+A lawn service can be extremely beneficial when it comes to controlling and getting rid of mosquitoes in your yard.
+Along with the large areas of your lawn, they will properly care for the hidden areas as well, such as trimming under bushes (which helps them dry properly).
 A weed eater should be used to remove weeds and high grass from around lampposts, fences, and the foundation of your home.

-If the above tips do not get rid of mosquitoes in your yard, it is a good idea to contact a lawn service company for recommendations on a larvicide spray that will get rid of mosquitoes without harming your landscaping.
+If the above tips do not get rid of mosquitoes in your yard, it is a good idea to contact a lawn service company.
+The company can make recommendations on a larvicide spray that will get rid of mosquitoes without harming your landscaping.